milanaryal/milanaryal.github.io/_posts/2015/2015-08-11-adding-a-sticky-scroll-back-to-top-button-to-your-website.md

 ---
 title: "Adding a sticky 'scroll back to top' button to your website"
-subtitle: "This elevator button allows users to smoothly scroll back to the top of the page."
 date: 2015-08-11T22:55:01+05:45
 last_modified_at: 2015:08:15T17:21:49+05:45
 ---

+<p class="lead">This elevator button allows users to smoothly scroll back to the top of the page.</p>

 This resource is suitable for website with lots of page content.
 When a user scrolls past a certain point on the website, this helpful button appears, enabling users to easily return to the top of a page.